KhaingSuThway/ECG_Arrhythmia_Net/README.md

 # Advance-Video-Analytics
-This repository is the work from the "Python Programming for Advanced Video Analytics Training Workshop" held in Chulalongkorn University
+This repository is the outcome from the work at "Python Programming for Advanced Video Analytics Training Workshop" held in Chulalongkorn University